MalinkyZubr/Networking/Notes.md

 * If a mac address isnt in the ip tables, the first ping will always fail, because ARP must find the destination mac address.
 In the time of the ARP request and reply, the ping fails.
 All subsequent pings succeed however.

 #### Cisco commands
-* in cisco CLI, arp -a is the same as "show arp".
-To see the mac-address-table of a cisco device, use "show mac-address-table"
+* in cisco CLI, the equivalent of windows `arp -a` `show arp`.
+To see the mac-address-table of a cisco device, use `show mac-address-table`
 * wireshark is a good way to inspect these procedures

 ### mac-address-table